Hands-On Business Training in Japan in English

 3. NCCJ - The Netherlands Chamber of Commerce in Japan provides a scholarship to participants who are members or employees of companies who are members of the Chamber.
 To apply, check the NCCJ Chamber box in the JMEC application.
 Please contact NCCJ directly at nccj(at)nccj.jp for more details.

 4. DCCJ - The Danish Chamber of Commerce in Japan provides a scholarship to participants who are members or employees of companies who are members of the Chamber.
 To apply, check the DCCJ Chamber box in the JMEC application.

-5. FEW - Members of For Empowering Women (FEW) can qualify for a full or partial scholarship.
+5. FEW - Members of For Empowering Women (FEW) can qualify for a full scholarship.
 Apply directly through JMEC and indicate you are applying for the FEW scholarship.
 Once you have been accepted, confirm with FEW directly.
-In JMEC 25, four dynamic women took advantage of the program's opportunity.
-Read about their experience here.
+In JMEC 26, two dynamic women took advantage of the program's opportunity.
+Read about past FEW members' experiences here.